-We flew the first water-launchable, inflated leading edge kites, 1978.
+We flew the first water-launchable, inflated leading-edge kites in 1978.

-We flew the largest sailing kites on the planet, 1978.
+We flew the largest sailing kites on the planet in 1978.

-We flew the first lighter-than-air traction kites, 1982.
+We flew the first lighter-than-air traction kites in 1982.

-We patented the first bi-directional kite board, 1984.
+We patented the first bi-directional kiteboard in 1984.

-We again built and flew the world’s largest sailing kite, 1997.
+We again built and flew the world’s largest sailing kite in 1997.

-We invented, the world’s first rule-legal free-flying spinnaker replacement kite, for the world’s highest-level yacht racing classes, 2001.
+We invented the world’s first rule-legal free-flying spinnaker replacement kite for the world’s highest-level yacht racing classes in 2001.

-We took the Guinness world record for largest vessel ever pulled by a kite, 2002.
+We took the Guinness world record for the largest vessel ever pulled by a kite in 2002.

-We took the Guinness world record for largest kite to pull a vehicle, 2004.
+We took the Guinness world record for the largest kite to pull a vehicle in 2004.

-Our currently shipping products are an order of magnitude larger and more powerful than any on the planet; are several times as large as any even in serious planning stages.
+Our current shipping products are an order of magnitude larger and more powerful than any on the planet; are several times as large as any, even in serious planning stages.
 Who should you believe and trust with your business, planners or doers?